 Nathan is someone who fears God.
 Although born in “The Show-Me State” (MO); was raised in a small town of northern Texas, currently living in Dallas.
-He’s been on a mission trip to Germany and Brazil; identifies as Christian.
-Enjoys physical labor, writing, videography, and psychology.
-He also seems to play chess with the Word of God; he loves the gospel, and his Lord and Savior, Jesus Christ.
+He’s been on a mission trip to Germany and Brazil; labors to be Christian.
+He enjoys physical labor, writing, videography, and psychology.
+He also seems to play chess with the Word of God; he loves the gospel and his Lord and Savior, Jesus Christ.

 An axiom can be defined as: “n. in logic and philosophy, a universally accepted proposition that is not capable of proof or disproof.
 An axiom can be used as the starting point for a chain of deductive reasoning.” or “a statement or proposition which is regarded as being established, accepted, or self-evidently true.“